pepasflo/swift/README.md

 - Ensure your cells have a continuous chain of vertical constraints from top to bottom.

-# Variable declaration with protocol conformance
+# Type declaration with protocol conformance

 ```swift
 var playableCell: UITableViewCell & Playable = ...